Eoseira: Description

 Eoseira wilsonii grew valve frustules with a cylindrical cross-section when viewed from the end, and a rectangular outline when viewed from the side.
 The individual valves formed linked filaments, with many individual frustules connected end to end by an interlinking collar of spines that arise from the face-side junction.
 The spines on a valve are spoon-shaped with a narrow base widening to an ovoid tip and dovetailing with the spines of the next valve.
 Each spine is smooth on the external surface and along the inner margins.
 The sides of the valves are stippled with straight rows of areolae oriented parallel to each other and perpendicular to the valve end faces.
 Unlike in Aulacoseira enlarged single or paired areolae groups do not form the linking or separation spines, rather the spines arise entirety separate from the areolae.
 Each of the areolae has a thin, porous silica layer, a vela, on the internal side of the opening.
 In contrast, as is seen in Aulacoseira, the valves of E. wilsonii develop a distinct ringleiste on the internal surface of the valves.
 Between the ringleist and valve junction are a number of sessile pore openings through the valve surface, called rimoportulae.
 The two halves of the valves are linked via girdle bands with connecting ligulate strands which developed parallel poroid rows oriented perpendicular to the valve ends.

+Paleoecology

+The polysaccharide slime grown by E. wilsonii is suggested to have enhanced the preservation quality of organisms which were coated by the slime films before entombment in the lake sediments.
+The horsefly lake system has been interpreted as monomictic to possibly meromictic.
+If the lake was monomictic, the lake waters would have one period of surface layer and deep water mixing a year, but if it was meromictic, the water layers did not have any annual periods of mixing.